facelessuser/label-bot/README.md

 Available checks that can be retriggered are: `wip`, `review`, `triage`, and `auto-label`. `triage` cannot be run in pull requests, and the other are not run outside of pull requests.

+In a pull request, you can force the SHA in the pull request to be used to obtain the configuration file for testing label changes by using `retrigger-local` instead of `retrigger`.
+This is meant only for testing.

 ### Sync